zestedesavoir/zmarkdown/packages/remark-captions/README.md

 }
 ```

 This plugin handles two different types of caption/legend nodes :

-- `internalLegend` : this means your legend should normally be inside the captionned element or inside its wrapping paragraph :
+- `internalLegend`: when the caption, after being parsed by `remark`, is inside the captioned element or inside its wrapping paragraph:
    - blockquote
    - image
    - inlineMath
+   - iframe
    - ...
-- `externalLegend` : this means your legend should normally be outside the block AND its wrapping paragraph
+- `externalLegend`: when the caption, after being parsed by `remark`, is outside the captioned element or after its wrapping paragraph:
    - table
    - code
+   - math
+   - ...

 ## Installation